sportsdunia logo

 Iconic InningsHarry Brook– 3179 vs Pakistan (2024, Test)

 • Capacity: The stadium's seating capacity specifies the number of fans and seats that can be accommodated in the stadium, where fans can watch and enjoy cricket.
 While not directly related to boundary size, smaller seating often holds fewer people, but when it remains packed, the noise will be defining, and players must be feeling the pressure.
-It has been the most important factor to rank all cricket stadium in Pakistan.
+It has been the most important factor in ranking all cricket stadiums in Pakistan.

 • Boundary size: The Boundary size of a stadium is an important factor in rating the best cricket stadium.
 Unlike seating capacity or infrastructure, boundary dimensions have a direct impact on how the game progresses.
 The batters have easier shots to play and do not bring in much power if the grounds are small.
 This average boundary length involves both straight and square boundaries.